 If you and your spouse are having a hard time with a current schedule or cannot seem to work out a new parenting time plan going forward, consider sitting down with a trained mediator to go over all of your options, your rights and responsibilities.
 The mediator can sit with you both and offer way for the two of you to come up with a parenting time or custody plan that works for your entire family, now and going forward.

-If you would like more information regarding holiday parenting time or need assistance with a current custody plan, please contact us to schedule your free and confidential consultation with one of our qualified family attorneys who can assist you.
+If you would like more information regarding holiday parenting time or need assistance with a current custody plan, please contact us to schedule your initial confidential consultation with one of our qualified family attorneys who can assist you.